zacharski/irc/README.md

     - do search stuff
     - make it fail gracefully when user is not in the thing
 =======
+I'm pretty sure this isn't right.
+Stuff down there at least.
+Not running server from .js what.

 Welcome to your Node.js project on Cloud9 IDE!

 This chat example showcases how to use `socket.io` with a static `express` server.